magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### zip-range

-It checks for a zip code to be in the range 902xx-xxxx to 905-xx-xxxx.
+Checks for a zip code to be in the range 902xx-xxxx to 905-xx-xxxx.

 #### Example